grantcolley/dotnetwhat/README.md

 ```

 ![Benchmark StringBuilder](/readme-images/TextBuilder.png?raw=true "Benchmark StringBuilder")

+#### Ref
+The use of [ref](https://learn.microsoft.com/en-gb/dotnet/csharp/language-reference/keywords/ref) results in copying a pointer to the underlying storage rather than copying the data referenced by that pointer. [**Value types**](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) are “copy by value” by default. [ref](https://learn.microsoft.com/en-gb/dotnet/csharp/language-reference/keywords/ref) provides a “copy by reference” behavior, which can provide significant performance benefits.

 ## Glossary
 * **Background GC** *- applies only to generation 2 collections and is enabled by default*